 IN THE COMMUNITY

-The Freedom and Citizenship program is a partnership project of the Center for American Studies and the Double Discovery Center (DDC) at Columbia University, with financial support from the Teagle Foundation.
+The Freedom and Citizenship program is a partnership project of the Center for American Studies and the Double Discovery Center at Columbia University, with financial support from the Teagle Foundation and the Jack Miller Center.
 The program seeks to introduce students to college-level work, place their experiences as twenty first-century New Yorkers in a historical conversation that dates back to the ancient world, and prepare them for lives as active, responsible citizens.

 In addition to attending the seminar, students work closely with undergraduate tutors and a graduate student coordinator on improving their reading, writing, and study skills.
 The tutors and coordinator also join the students on field trips, which have included walking history tours and a visit to the United Nations.
 We seek in these activities to foster a community of intellectually ambitious students that might not be available in their high schools.

 After the completion of the seminar, students collaborate on a year-long project that explores an aspect of civic life in contemporary New York.
 The 2009-2010 Teagle students developed a website and blog, Informed and Involved, on New York City politics and the high school curriculum, and completed the DDC Oral History Project telling the story of the founding and evolution of the Double Discovery Center.
 The 2014-2015 Teagle students created a website featuring their film and radio productions.
 They also published a newspaper called The Citizen.